North Bergen, New Jersey: Local government

-Allen Pascual (Commissioner of Public Safety), all serving concurrent terms of office ending in May 2023.
+Allen Pascual (Commissioner of Public Safety), all serving concurrent terms of office ending in May 2027.

 Corruption

-After serving as Township Clerk from 1971 to 1979, local political leader Joseph Mocco was arrested on August 7, 1986, on charges of illegally dumping tons of construction material within North Bergen and other nearby communities.
+After serving as Township Clerk from 1971 to 1979, Joseph Mocco was arrested on August 7, 1986, on charges of illegally dumping tons of construction material within North Bergen and other nearby communities.
 Mocco was convicted and began serving a prison sentence in July 1995.
 Mocco was paroled in 1999, with several special conditions imposed on him upon his release by the New Jersey State Parole Board designed to prohibit him from working or participating in local elections.

 In February 2004, Peter Perez, former commissioner in charge of Parks and Recreation, was sentenced to serve six months in a federal prison for accepting kickbacks and bribes from a contractor who had several business contracts with the township.
 He received a reduced sentence in light of his cooperation with authorities.

 On March 27, 2008, North Bergen Athletic Director Jerry Maietta and Guidance Counselor Ralph Marino were among 45 men swept up in a Bergen County raid.
-Bergen County Prosecutors described the two as lower level operatives in an expansive network of bookies, package holders, drug dealers and drug distributors.
-Other transactions included knock off woman purses and human organs.
+Bergen County prosecutors described the two as lower level operatives in an expansive network of bookies, package holders, drug dealers and drug distributors.
+Other transactions included knock-off women's purses and human organs.

 On September 11, 2012, North Bergen's Superintendent of the Department of Public Works James Wiley pleaded guilty to one count of second degree conspiracy to commit official misconduct.
 Wiley was convicted for using the town's resources to participate in political campaigns.
-In November 2015, two DPW supervisors were sentenced to five years in prison, following their convictions on charges that they had directed department workers to work on political campaigns and perform work on behalf of supervisors and other officials.
+In November 2015, two DPW supervisors were sentenced to five years in prison following their convictions on charges that they had directed department workers to work on political campaigns and perform work on behalf of supervisors and other officials.

-In 2013, a report issued by the office of the New Jersey State Comptroller revealed that an attorney for North Bergen made $18,800 a year plus health benefits, but township officials had no idea what he was doing, or whether he was even at work.
-It was reported that he was hired between the years of 1988 and 1990.
-He had been actively working until 2006, when he had a falling out with a township official and stopped receiving legal work.
-Despite not being assigned work, the attorney told investigators that throughout his employment with the township, he was routinely solicited to make political contributions to Nick Sacco's political allies.
-His contributions in 2012 to this committee totaled $6,600.
+A 2013 report issued by the office of the New Jersey State Comptroller stated that an attorney had been hired by the township between 1988 and 1990 for a no-show job for which he had been paid an annual salary of $18,800 plus benefits.
+While an employee of the township, the attorney said that he had been pressured to contribute to the mayor and other individuals affiliated with the mayor.
+His employment was terminated in 2006 after a disagreement with his political patrons.